Celtic currency of Britain: Periphery to the west of the core area

 Two tribes in this area issued coins the Dobunni and Durotriges.
 Their coin designs tended to be fairly conservative and show little Roman influence.

 The first inscribed Dobunni coins were those inscribed (and presumably issued by) BODVOC and CORIO.
 The exact chronology is unclear but CORIO appears to have started issuing coins around 30BC.
 It is possible that Bodvoc and Corio were ruling different parts of the Dobunni territory at around the same time.
 The Dobunni during this period appear to have mostly issued in silver with only irregular minting of gold coinage.
 Bodvoc and Corio appear to have been followed by Comux and Catti.
 Again the chronology is unclear and it is possible that they were ruling different parts of the Dobunni territory.
 Of the four (Bodvoc, Corio, Comux and Catti) only Bodvoc appears to have issued inscribed silver coins with the others possibly being to connected to various uninscribed silver coins that appear to have been issued in the area.
 Comux and Catti appear to have been followed by Anted and Eisv probably in that order.
 Unlike their predecessors they did issue inscribed silver units.
 A branched emblem appears on the obverse of a number of the Dobunni's gold staters.
 The symbol's significance and origins are unclear although corn, ferns and a derivative of the wreath on the British Q stater have all been suggested.

 The Durotriges issued a series of rapidly debased coins through this period probably starting around 50BC with a largely silver (80%) stater (British B) with a fairly small percentage of gold.
 It has been suggested that the tribe simply lacked access to gold at this point.
 Due to a lack of coins being found in a secure archaeological context there is some uncertainty over assigning some of the earlier coins to the Durotriges so it is possible true Durotrigian coinage didn't start until a few years later.
-Regadless of the starting point the level of silver used in Durotrigian coins rapidly declined until by 30BC their coins were being struck in bronze.
+Regardless of the starting point the level of silver used in Durotrigian coins rapidly declined until by 30BC their coins were being struck in bronze.
 Somewhere between AD 10 and 40, the Durotriges appear to have issued a silver unit inscribed with CRAB.
 The final Durotrigian coins were cast bronzes that have largely been found around Hengistbury Head.
 These have been found alongside Roman coins and it certainly seems possible that they were minted after the Roman conquest although the reason for this minting and why it would be allowed is unclear.
 Minting came to an end by AD 100.